Pro Bono Opportunities

 You will have the satisfaction of making a big difference in the lives of individuals with disabilities.
-In addition, you can partner with a leading California disability rights organization and our expert lawyers and advocates on cases ranging from individual justice to groundbreaking disability rights litigation, including issues of first impression in California.
-For experienced lawyers, you can use your expertise where it makes a real difference -- for less experienced lawyers, get some good training while making a difference.
+In addition, you can partner with a leading California disability rights organization and our expert lawyers and advocates on cases ranging from individual justice to groundbreaking disability rights litigation.
+For experienced lawyers, you can use your expertise where it makes a real difference -- for less experienced lawyers, get training while making a difference

 Will I get any help?